Baby Comforters: Comfort (for baby) and Joy (for parents)

 In my “traveling with a baby” article, I mentioned Luke as a case study.
 As I seem to be coming across more and more babies like Luke, I thought I would use this article to share with you his story in more detail.

 This was a clear case of a baby who was comforting himself to sleep using an aid that the parents were totally unaware of.
-It is also a good example of why it is better for parents to choose their baby’s comforter for them so you know what it is but it can be just about anything so long as it is safe with him in his cot.
+It is also a good example of why it is better for parents to choose their baby’s comforter for them so you know what it is.
+It can be just about anything so long as it is safe with him in his cot.

 Tips about baby comforters